Types of epidemiologists and salary comparison

 Earn your Master of Public Health (MPH) from UNC-Chapel Hill’s Gillings School of Global Public Health in as few as 20–24 months.
 The CEPH-accredited online learning experience offers four concentrations.

-Sometimes called hospital epidemiologists, these types of epidemiologists create and implement policies that control disease and limit the spread of infection within health care settings.
-This field has emerged in response to growing and complex hospital infections as a result of modern medicine.
+Sometimes called hospital epidemiologists, these types of epidemiologists create and implement policies that control disease and limit the spread of infection within healthcare settings.

 Job duties and responsibilities of infection control epidemiologists include: